PhoenixPan/JavaCookBook/DynamicProgramming.md

 # Dynamic Programming
-1. DP: Using smaller element and then fill up the entire structure (bottom-up or top-down) Recursion, which does not record steps in the middle (top-down)
+1. DP: Using basic elements to fill up the entire structure (bottom-up or top-down)
+  Recursion: Does not record steps in the middle (top-down)
 2. Usually more efficient than recursion (such as in Fibonacci) which does not record anything
 3. Induction rule